 However the construction of such a gluing does not seem to be obvious in general.
 It may be constructed by taking the homotopy limit of dg-enhancements $\mathrm{MF}_{\rm{dg}}(Y, w)$ of $\mathrm{MF}(Y, w)$, twisted by another dg-categories determined by a choice of an orientation data.
 In order to take such a limit, we need an $\infty$-functor from the category of open subsets $U \subset M$ written as $U=\mathrm{Crit}(w)$ to the $\infty$-category of dg-categories, of the form

 A construction of such an $\infty$-functor in general seems to require a substantial work on $\infty$-categories, which is beyond the scope of this paper.

 Instead of constructing such a gluing in general, we focus on the case that a CY 3-fold is the total space of the canonical line bundle on a smooth projective surface, called a \textit{local surface}.
-In this case $\mathbb{C}^{\ast}$ acts on fibers of the canonical bundle, and we construct $\mathbb{C}^{\ast}$-equivariant version of categorical DT theories on local surfaces.
+In this case $\mathbb{C}^{\ast}$ acts on fibers of the canonical bundle, and we construct $\mathbb{C}^{\ast}$-equivariant version of DT categories on local surfaces.
 Although this is a particular class of CY 3-folds, the moduli space $M$ is not necessary written as a global critical locus, so the gluing problem is still not obvious.
-Indeed our construction is not a direct gluing of matrix factorizations, but rather indirect through the derived categories of coherent sheaves on derived moduli stacks of coherent sheaves on the surface, together with the linear Koszul duality.
+Indeed our construction is not a direct gluing of matrix factorizations, but rather indirect through the derived categories of coherent sheaves on derived moduli stacks of coherent sheaves on the surface, together with Koszul duality.
 There are two simplifications in this case: the first one is that a relevant $\infty$-functor is a priori given from the existence of the derived moduli stacks, so we can avoid technical subtleties on $\infty$-categories.
 The second one is that there exists a canonical orientation data in this case, so the construction is canonical without taking twisting.

-Then we have a well-defined categorification of DT invariants on the local surface, and can formulate several conjectures on categorical DT theories.
-Our main motivation of studying $\mathcal{DT}(M)$ is to categorify wall-crossing formulas of DT invariants and give their relation with D/K conjecture in birational geometry, as we discuss in the next subsection.
+Then we have a well-defined categorification of DT invariants on the local surface, and can formulate several conjectures on DT categories.
+Our main motivation of studying $\mathcal{DT}(M)$ is to categorify wall-crossing formulas of DT invariants and give their relation with D/K equivalence conjecture in birational geometry, as we discuss below.

-\subsection{Motivation from d-critical birational geometry}
+\subsubsection{Motivation from d-critical birational geometry}

-The development of wall-crossing formulas of DT invariants~\cite{MR2951762, K-S} is one of the recent important progress on the study of DT invariants.
-The moduli space of stable sheaves (or Bridgeland stable objects~\cite{MR2373143}) depends on a choice of a stability condition $\sigma$, so should be written as $M_{\sigma}$.
-In general there is a wall-chamber structure on the space of stability conditions such that $M_{\sigma}$ is constant if $\sigma$ lies on a chamber, but may change when $\sigma$ crosses a wall.
+The development of wall-crossing formulas of DT invariants~\cite{JS, K-S} is one of the recent important progress on the study of DT invariants.
+The moduli space of stable sheaves (or Bridgeland stable objects~\cite{MR2373143}) depends on a choice of a stability condition $\sigma$, so should be written as $M^{\sigma}$.
+In general there is a wall-chamber structure on the space of stability conditions such that $M^{\sigma}$ is constant if $\sigma$ lies on a chamber, but may change when $\sigma$ crosses a wall.
 The change of the associated DT invariants are explicitly expressed using motivic Hall algebras.

 Suppose that $\sigma$ lies on a wall and $\sigma_{\pm}$ lie on its adjacent chambers.
 Then we have the following diagram